csc-training/elements-of-hpc/intro/computing-center.md

 ## HPC centers: What does it take to provide supercomputing service?

 Running a modern supercomputing service is a complicated endeavour.
-Providing computing resources for users requires much more than procuring a system and adding power, cooling and internet.The machines themselves are very complicated pieces of technology and just keeping them running requires a number of experts.
+Providing computing resources for users requires much more than procuring a system and adding power, cooling and internet.
+The machines themselves are very complicated pieces of technology and just keeping them running requires a number of experts.
 Additionally, even the national class systems are physically quite large and need adequate housing, power, cooling etc. infrastucture and the corresponding staff around them.
 And as getting good performance from a supercomputer is getting more and more demanding, typically the supercomputing centers provide support for their users.
 This can vary from solving very basic problems in e.g. connecting and accessing the system to helping researchers in quite involved